Workbench (AmigaOS)

 Workbench is the desktop environment and graphical file manager of AmigaOS developed by Commodore International for their Amiga line of computers.
 Workbench provides the user with a graphical interface to work with file systems and launch applications.
 It uses a workbench metaphor (in place of the more common desktop metaphor) for representing file system organisation.

-"Workbench" was also the name originally given to the entire Amiga operating system up until version 3.1.
-From release 3.5 the operating system was renamed "AmigaOS" and subsequently "Workbench" refers to the graphical front end only.

 Overview

 The Amiga Workbench uses the metaphor of a workbench (i.e. a workbench for manual labor), rather than the now-standard desktop metaphor, for representing file system organization.
 The desktop itself is called Workbench and uses the following representations: drawers (instead of folders) for directories, tools for executable programs, projects for data files, and a trash can as a folder intended to contain deleted files.
 These representations may be considered somewhat unusual by a modern user, but at the time there were no commonly accepted metaphors and Commodore chose to use different idioms from their competitors (Apple had already pursued legal action to prevent other software companies from offering graphical user interfaces similar to its own).

 Workbench is a spatial file manager in the sense that it uses a spatial metaphor to represent files and folders as if they are real physical objects.
 Under this concept, each drawer (folder) opens in its own window, rather than within a single browser under the now more common navigational concept.

 Workbench utilizes the Amiga's native windowing system called Intuition to provide the graphical user interface.
 Intuition manages the rendering of screens, windows, and gadgets (graphical elements, equivalent to widgets).
 Later versions of AmigaOS enhanced the interface with more complex object-oriented widget systems, such as gadtools.library and BOOPSI (AmigaOS 2.0 and later) and ReAction (AmigaOS 3.5 and later).
 Intuition also handles user input events, such as, input from the keyboard and mouse.
 Workbench requires a two button mouse, where right click operates pull-down menus and left click is used for all other purposes.